themorgantown/ia-mirror/README.md

 Minimal Dockerized MVP for mirroring/downloading items from the Internet Archive using the `ia` CLI (via the `internetarchive` Python package).

-This repository provides a small container that wraps parallel downloads, resume, dry-run, checksum verification and a small summary `report.json` written alongside the downloaded data.
-Useful for large, resumed, or complex downloads where dockerization makes life easier.
-New: multi-glob includes, exclude filters, optional format restriction, lockfile safety (default-on), and structured reports for `--dry-run` and `--estimate-only`.
-Optional: batch mode via a simple `batch_source.csv` to run multiple mirrors in one go.
+This repository is great for large-scale, resumed, or complex downloads.
+It wraps the official Internet Archive Python library with advanced features like parallel downloads, bandwidth throttling, metadata caching, and a real-time health check server.
+It supports all major features of the official API plus powerful extras: multi-glob includes, exclude filters, smart resuming without redownloading metadata, format restrictions, lockfile safety, and structured JSON reports for dry-runs and estimates.
+Bonus: use `batch_source.csv` to run multiple mirrors in one go.

 ## QuickStart: